nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/nx-core.md

 # Using Nx Core Without Plugins

 The core of Nx is generic, simple, and unobtrusive.
-Nx Plugins, although very useful for many projects, are completely optional.
+Nx plugins, although very useful for many projects, are completely optional.
+Most large Nx workspaces use plugins for some things and don't use plugins for others.

 This guide will walk you through creating a simple Nx workspace with no plugins.
+It will help you see what capabilities of Nx are completely generic and can be used with any technology or tool.

 ## Using Nx Core